-Indicates failure.
-The function sets errno to one of the following values:

-The fchown function will fail if:

-- EBADF The fildes argument is not an open file descriptor. - EPERM The effective user ID does not match the owner of the file, or the process does not have appropriate privilege. - EROFS The file referred to by fildes resides on a read-only file system.
+0 Indicates success. -1 Indicates failure.
+The function sets errno to one of the following values: The fchown function will fail if: • EBADF - The fildes argument is not an open file descriptor. • EPERM - The effective user ID does not match the owner of the file, or the process does not have appropriate privilege. • EROFS - The file referred to by fildes resides

+• EROFS - The file referred to by fildes resides on a read-only file system.